asdsasm9/cloud_training/README.md

 # Cloud training
 This is the exercise for a Cloud training in Java

+Now it contains also maven

 Author: Adam Kollár